spike-js/rfcs/architecture/alpha.md

 This project is intended to create a standards-based website builder for:

-- Small personal websites (1-3 content types, less than 50-100 pages)
+- Small personal websites (3-5 page templates)
   - Blogs
   - Portfolios
   - Developer blogs